Support for Configuration Manager current branch versions

 Applies to: System Center Configuration Manager (Current Branch)

 Microsoft plans to release updates for Configuration Manager current branch a few times per year.
-For versions of Configuration Manager released prior to 1710, support is for 12 months.
-Beginning with version 1710, each update version remains in support for 18 months from its general availability release date.
+Each update version remains in support for 18 months from its general availability release date.
 Microsoft provides technical support for the entire period of support.
-There are two distinct servicing phases that depend on the availability of the latest current branch version.
+There are two distinct servicing phases that depend on the availability of the latest current branch version:

 Security and Critical Updates servicing phase - When running the latest current branch version of Configuration Manager, you receive both Security and Critical Updates.